Kearny NJ Aggravated Assault Lawyers

 2C:12-1b Aggravated Assault New Jersey Law

 Aggravated assault is a serious charge that can most definitely permanently alter your life.
 The nature of theses offenses often causes them to be exaggerated or “over charged” initially which means that often times an experienced attorney can work with the County Prosecutors Office to have your charge substantially downgraded when circumstances allow.
-This can help secure your admittance into Pre-Trial Intervention, also known as PTI, which is diversion program that will allow the charges to be dismissed against upon successful completion.
 For this reason it is essential that you hire a criminal defense lawyer who knows the system and how to properly challenge and fight your charges.
 We represent clients charged with aggravated assault throughout Hudson County including Union City, Harrison, Kearny, Guttenberg, Hoboken, and West New York.
 To speak with us about what we can do for you, contact our office today, conveniently located in Jersey City by calling (201) 793-8018.